- 1½ kg floury potatoes, such as Maris Piper or King Edward, peeled and chopped into large chunks

 The world's favourite root vegetable, the potato comes in innumerable varieties.
 A member of…

 The unsung hero of the vegetable world, knobbly, odd-shaped celeriac has a subtle, celery-like…

-- 3 large carrot, peeled and chopped into very large chunks
+- 3 large carrots, peeled and chopped into very large chunks

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 3 parsnip, peeled and chopped into large chunks
+- 3 parsnips, peeled and chopped into large chunks

 The fact that the parsnip is a member of the carrot family comes as no surprise - it looks just…

 - goose fat, from the goose